We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 The manufacturers also state that active-particle technology removes moisture to stop heat and humidity, helping facilitate a cooler sleep.

-This product comes in king and queen sizes and a number of colors.
+This product comes in king and queen sizes and several colors.

 This blanket consists of 100% bamboo.
 Bamboo contains antimicrobial and absorbency properties.
 This means a bamboo blanket, such as DANGTOP Cooling Blanket, may help remove moisture and prevent heat from becoming trapped.

-The customer reviews of this product are largely positive, with people stating it keeps them cool and is particularly good for people experiencing hot flashes.
+Customer reviews of this product are largely positive, with people stating it keeps them cool and is particularly good for those experiencing hot flashes.

 Tree Napper is another weighted cooling blanket.
 This product uses eucalyptus fiber, and the manufacturers state it is a good option for people who may sweat at night.

-This blanket comes in a variety of colors and weights, allowing a person to pick what suits them best.
+The blanket comes in various colors and weights, allowing a person to pick what suits them best.

-There are a number of alternatives a person may consider if they do not want to purchase a cooling blanket.
+There are several alternatives a person may consider if they do not want to purchase a cooling blanket.
 Some of these include: